MileHacker Logo

 Photography Etiquette

-Always ask permission before taking photos of individuals, especially in rural areas or religious settings.
-Respect privacy and be discreet when photographing ceremonies or private moments.
+Always ask permission before taking photos of individuals, notably in rural places or religious settings.
+Respect privacy and be discreet when photographing formal events or quiet moments.

 Considerations for Photos